-To establish corrective action of 100% of occurrences that raise the quality of care concerns and are identified through the quality improvement process.
+To establish corrective action for 100% of occurrences that raise quality of care concerns.

-Beneficiary Impact: Following through with corrective action plans that arise from quality of care concerns ensures that beneficiaries have access to high-quality and effective treatment.
+Beneficiary Impact: implementing and completing corrective action plans ensures that beneficiaries have access to high-quality and effective treatment and that the MHP has a mechanism to identify and address any potential disparities in care.

 - 1. The QAM will assure timely corrective action for all quality of care issues. - 2.
 Quality of care issues, corrective actions, training needs, and recommendations will be logged. - 3.
-Finalize and implement the psychological autopsy process for suspicious deaths, suicides, and homicides of client and client-related deaths. - 4.
-Participate in the Siskiyou County child death review team.
+A representative from the MHP will participate in the Siskiyou County child death review team.